Magento 2 Cacheable False: When to Use and When Not To

 • Recently viewed items

-2. On <referenceBlock> elements
+On <referenceBlock> Elements

 <referenceBlock name="header.links" cacheable="false"/>

-When NOT to Use Cacheable False?
+When NOT to Use Cacheable False

-1. On <container> Elements
+On <container> Elements

-2. In .phtml Template Files
+In .phtml Template Files

-3. In PHP Block Classes
+In PHP Block Classes

-• Block classes handle business logic and data for templates.
-Magento does not provide a setCacheable(false) or similar method.
+Block classes handle business logic and data for templates.
+Magento does not provide a setCacheable(false) method or equivalent.
+You cannot mark a block as uncacheable through PHP code.
+Use the XML layout file.

 In UI Components XML

-5. On Non-Block Elements
+On Non-Block Elements

 • <referenceContainer>